ironcore-dev/ironcore/docs/usage/compute/machinepool.md

 ## Example MachinePool Resource

-An example of how to define an MachinePool resource:
+An example of how to define a MachinePool resource:

 ```yaml
 apiVersion: compute.ironcore.dev/v1alpha1